 Lake Cumberland Regional Hospital offers rehabilitation of the hand provided by its team of Occupational Therapists.
 Common injuries referred to these medical professionals include fractures involving the hand and wrist, bone and joint replacements, contractures, tendon and ligament repairs, arthritis, and carpel tunnel syndrome.
 Evaluation and treatment is provided to patients of all ages with treatment plans tailored to the individual needs of the patients.

 Rehab Services are available on an outpatient basis Monday through Friday with weekend coverage based on the individual needs of the patient.
 General hours of operation are 8a.m. to 5:30 p.m.
-Inpatient care is provided seven days per week based upon the individual needs of the patient.
+Inpatient care is provided based on a therapy plan of care and the individual needs of the patient.